Skip to content

 Advanced validators locally

-Built-in validators work as soon as the local stack is running.
-Advanced validators such as EnergyPlus and FMU run as sibling containers launched by the worker, so you also need the relevant validator images available on the Docker host.
+Built-in validators (JSON Schema, XML Schema, Tabular, and so on) work as soon as the local stack is running.
+Advanced validators such as EnergyPlus, FMU, and SHACL run as sibling containers that the worker launches on demand, so you also need the relevant validator image available on the Docker host.
+If the image is missing, only that advanced validation fails — the rest of the app keeps working, and the just doctor and test recipes tell you which image to build.

 For consistency with the production stack, only the local worker service gets Docker socket access.
 The web and scheduler containers do not need it.